 How to Self-Manage Borderline Personality Disorder

-In order to self-manage BPD, it’s key for someone to get the right treatment and support.
-This will make it easier when coming up with self-help strategies that can assist in coping with symptoms.
+To self-manage BPD, it’s key for someone to get the right treatment and support.
+This will make it easier to develop self-help strategies that can assist in coping with symptoms.

-While we go through some of our self-managing tips, you should know that these won’t work for everyone.
-With that, you may need to experiment around before finding the right management tactics for you.
+While we discuss our self-managing tips, you should know that these won’t work for everyone.
+With that, you may need to experiment before finding the right management tactics.

 1.)
 Practice Mindfulness

 Certain practices, such as meditation and yoga, can help one achieve mindfulness.
-However, some people find other activities more beneficial, such as coloring in a coloring book or practicing certain therapies.
+However, some people find other activities more beneficial, such as coloring or practicing certain therapies.

 Most notably, dialectical behavior therapy (DBT) may be most beneficial for BPD.
-DBT is a type of cognitive behavioral therapy (CBT) where you learn to live in the moment and develop healthy ways of dealing with stress, emotional regulations, and relationship improvements. ⁶
+DBT is a cognitive behavioral therapy (CBT) where you learn to live in the moment and develop healthy ways to deal with stress, emotional regulations, and relationship improvements. ⁶

 2.)
 Develop the Right BPD Coping Skills

 If you can identify triggers that lead to a BPD episode, you may be able to also develop coping skills.
 Again, these will look different for everyone.
-For that reason, it’s important to experiment around with different coping mechanisms before figuring out which are right for you.
+However, some common BPD coping skills include:

-- Support others even in small gestures to help reduce emotional pain while also connecting with the outside world.
+• Support others even in small gestures to help reduce emotional pain and connect with the outside world.

 3.)
 Distract Yourself